vijayk512/laravel-curd/readme.md

 **# sudo chown -R $USER:$USER ~/your-app-directory**-->

-To build the Applicaiton and it's containers, in your terminal, go to the root directory and run:
+To build the Application and it's containers, in your terminal go to the root directory and run:

 **# docker-compose up**

-At this stage you will have a working application. <a href="http://127.0.0.1" target="_blank">http://127.0.0.1</a>
+At this stage you will have a working application at <a href="http://127.0.0.1" target="_blank">http://127.0.0.1</a> and can use your favorite IDE to develop in you local system.

 Laravel DB Setup
 ================